lucabanetta/aiida-seigrowth/docs/source/user_guide/get_started.rst

 Getting started
 ===============

-This page should contain a short guide on what the plugin does and a short example on how to use the plugin.
+This page contains a short guide on the installation procedures of the external code and the plugin, together with the necessary information to install PyBAMM.
+FInally, there is a short example on how to use the plugin.

 Setup the external code *pb.py*
 ++++++++++++++++++++++++